marcusdjr/HTBBoxes/Shocker/README.md

 ![image](https://github.com/marcusdjr/disney/assets/31329300/fb2c8f9d-c489-488c-8b29-bf2286b2c428)

-Before we proceed lets see discuss what Shell Shock even is.
+Before we proceed lets discuss what Shell Shock even is.

     Shellshock or Bash vulnerability was discovered in 2014.
 Upon its discovery, Shellshock posed a serious threat to the security of many systems worldwide.